Candy Ride: Stud record

-Although South America has produced many top quality racehorses, relatively few of them have been successful at stud in North America.
-As a result, not much was expected of Candy Ride when he entered stud at Hill 'n' Dale in 2005 for a fee of $10,000.
-However, he proved his doubters wrong early in his career, ranking third on the first-crop American sires list in 2008.
-He presents breeders with the option to inbreed to Mr. Prospector through the fairly rare branch of Crytpoclearance.
-He has been particularly successful with mares from the Storm Cat or A.P.
-Indy lines.

 Candy Ride's first crop, foaled in 2006, produced Grade 1 winners Evita Argentina, El Brujo, Capt.
 Candyman Can and Misremembered.
 Demonstrating Candy Ride's versatility as a sire, both Evita Argentina and Capt.
 Candyman were graded stakes winners at age two and went on to earn Grade I wins at age three over sprint distances in the La Brea Stakes and King's Bishop Stakes respectively.
 By contrast, Misremembered won the Santa Anita Handicap over 10 furlongs as a four-year-old.

 From his 2007 crop, Sidney's Candy won the Santa Anita Derby and also set a track record for 1 1/16 miles on turf at Del Mar.
 In addition, Twirling Candy became a star on the West Coast in 2010 and 2011, winning multiple Grade I races on turf and dirt.
 John Sadler, who trained both Sidney's Candy and Twirling Candy, is quoted as saying that Twirling Candy is the best horse he's ever trained.
 Twirling Candy became the sire of 2021 Preakness Stakes winner Rombauer.

 In 2010, Candy Ride was relocated to Lane's End, and has developed into a top 10 sire.
 Candy Ride's first champion was the ill-fated gelding Shared Belief, who was voted American Champion Two-Year-Old Male Horse in 2013 and won five Grade I stakes from ages 2 to 4.

 More recently, Candy Ride has sired Gun Runner, who finished third in the 2016 Kentucky Derby and went on to win the Clark Handicap later that year.
 In 2017, Gun Runner was the American Horse of the Year after winning the Breeders' Cup Classic, Whitney Stakes and Woodward Stakes.
 Candy Ride finished second on the North American general sire lists in both 2017 and 2018.
 Gun Runner is the sire of 2022 Preakness Stakes winner Early Voting making Candy Ride the grandsire of two consecutive winners of that classic.